Graph editing

 Adding/Removing connections manually

 Now you know the most important things about connections in general and the different types of connections.
 You also know how to adjust automatic connection lengths and how to add a jump connection by hand.
 But how do you add or remove a connection by hand?
-You simply aim at the desired waypoint and select the action to perform from the on-screen menu!
+You simply aim at the desired node and select the action to perform from the on-screen menu!

 Note